dr-dobermann/srvbus/ms/README.md

 `PutMessages` consumes variadic number of messages and all of them are storing into the same queue in the FIFO order.

-if event server is present then after message registration in the queue new `NEW_MSG_EVT` will fired.
+if event server is presented then after message registration in the queue new `NEW_MSG_EVT` will fired.

 ## Getting messages from the server